moccalotto/kaosrpg/index.md

 Some spells are *boostable*.
-This means that, by spending additional points of strain when casting the spell, you can increase the given one or more of the spell's aspects such as duration, damage, range, area of effect, etc.
+This means that, by spending additional points of strain when casting the spell, you can increase the given one or more of the spell's aspects such as duration, damage, range, area of effect, etc. It costs one point of strain damage per boost level you add.

-> **Example**: A spell such as **Healing Touch** has the Boostable tag.
+> **Example**: The spell **Healing Touch** can be bosted.
-> This means that it costs a single point of strain for each level of boost.
-> The spell will heal 1d6 + Bd6 points of damage.
-Meaning
+> The spell heals 1d6 + Bd6 points of damage.
+Meaning that it will heal 1d6 damage,
-> that it will heal 1d6 damage, plus an additional 1d6 per level of boost.
+> plus an additional 1d6 per level of boost.
 > A this a mage can cast the spell with 3 levels of boost, healing 4d6 points
-> of damage, and causing the mage 1d4+3 points of strain.
+> of damage, and causing the mage 1d4+3 points of strain to you.

 **Duration**:
 Unless specified, all non-instantaneous and non-permanent spells